ftc-editorial/ig-template/README.md

 gulp deploy -i your-data-file-name
 ```

-Any command withou argument will use the default demo data.
+Any command withou argument will use `myanmar.json` by default.

 ## Custom CSS/JS